 There are several components to the application process.
 To be considered for admission, all materials must be completed and received by the application deadline which is January 5th.

 - A full application includes an on-line application form

 - Personal Statement

 Students from non-English speaking countries are required to demonstrate proficiency in English via the various examinations such as the TOEFL.
 To see minimum scores for admission, please visit Rackham Language Guidelines.

 The admission committee's review of the application is holistic.
-The applicant's grade point average, GRE scores, research experience, recommendations and language proficiency are considered in the admission decision.
+The applicant's grade point average, research experience, recommendations and language proficiency are considered in the admission decision.
+GRE scores (general and subject) are not required for admission and will not be used in the admissions process.
 Further, the committee looks for the applicant to have a solid foundation in basic physics with at least 15 credit hours of introductory and intermediate coursework in classical mechanics, statistical physics, electricity and magnetism, and quantum physics.
 Applications are processed for fall term admission.

 To apply online: Graduate School Application

 A completed application and transcripts of all previous academic records; personal statement; statement of purpose; three letters of recommendation with at least two of the letters from an academic institution.

 Students will be admitted into the Imes-Moore Fellows Program based on their: